• CPS Prosecutor (Grade 4)

 Ayanna studied the Double Maîtrise programme at King’s College London, graduating with an LLB in English and French Law and a maîtrise en droit from Université de Paris 1: Panthéon-Sorbonne.
 She is fluent in French.

-Ayanna has been appointed to the SFO B Panel of Prosecution Counsel for the period 2020-2024.
+Ayanna is a Grade 4 CPS prosecutor and has been appointed to the SFO B Panel of Prosecution Counsel since 2020.

 Ayanna is qualified to accept instructions directly from clients and is registered under the Bar Council’s Public Access Scheme, meaning that members of the public who seek specialist advice can come direct to her.
 In addition, she welcomes instructions from solicitors, in-house law departments, qualified foreign lawyers, and clients licensed by the Bar Council to give instructions direct to barristers under the Bar Council’s Licensed Access Scheme.
 For more information please visit our Direct Access page here.